 Features of the Raleigh Back Alley Urban Single Speed Bike include:

 - High Raleigh build quality throughout

 We’d recommend this to anyone looking for a reliable fixed gear bike to make their daily commute on.
 It’s quiet, durable, affordable, and fun.
 What more can you ask for?

 Buying a Single-Speed Bike

-Fixies are a type of single speed bike that have been growing in popularity.
+Fixies are a type of single speed bike that have been growing in popularity in recent years.